National Science Fiction Day

 National Science Fiction Day is unofficially celebrated by many science fiction fans in the United States on January 2, which corresponds with the official birthdate of famed science fiction writer Isaac Asimov.

 While not a federally-recognized holiday, National Science Fiction Day is recognized by organizations such as the Hallmark Channel and by the Scholastic Corporation.
 It is also listed in the National Day Calendar.

+Suggestions for Celebrating National Science Fiction Day

+For those looking to celebrate National Science Fiction Day, here are some recommended books, films, TV series, and games that explore science fiction themes: